freeman-lab/gl-scene/README.md

 #### `selection.rotation(angle, [axis])`

 Set the rotation of the selection.
 Only for shapes.
 Should provide `angle` in radians and a length 3 vector for `axis`.
 Can also provide a function which takes the current 3x3 rotation matrix as input returns a new rotation matrix.

+## comparisons

+Everything here can be done using lower-level [`stack.gl`](http://stack.gl) components directly, and if you know what you're doing that will always be a more flexible approach!
+But hopefully this module provides some useful abstractions that make it easier to get started (if you're new), and make easier to reason about complex scenes.
+Compared to [`three.js`](http://threejs.org/), this module, and `stack.gl` in general, favors small modules and composition over complex class hierarchies and bundling everythng together.
+For example, rather than predefine a class hierarchy of materials, `gl-scene` and `gl-material` encourage publishing materials as individual, versioned npm modules.
+But `three.js` is an awesome project and might be exactly what you want!
+It also currently offers way more functionality, especially for things like complex lighting and shadow mapping, though hopefully we can add some of that with new modules.

 [npm-image]: https://img.shields.io/badge/npm-v1.0.0-lightgray.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/gl-scene